 Meetings will be held from 9:30 AM to 11:00 AM on the second Tuesday of the month unless circumstances require a change in meeting time, such as holidays or school vacations, or the group decides to change this meeting time.
-NSPC will hold a minimum of eight meetings during the FY 2023 year.
+NSPC will hold a minimum of eight meetings during the FY 2024 year.
 No meetings will be held during the months of January, July, and August unless a time-sensitive matter arises that requires a meeting of the membership.
 Meetings that are scheduled outside of the normal meeting time are noted with an asterisk ().
-Meetings for FY2023 will be hosted on Zoom as is the preference of NSPC members.
-NSPC members may decide to begin hosting these meetings in person.
+Meetings for FY2024 will be hosted on Zoom, in-person, or hybrid as is the preference of NSPC members.

-The below chart is a draft of ideas for FY2022 meetings.
+The chart below is a draft of ideas for FY2024 meetings.
 Locations marked with an asterisk are not confirmed.